ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/ThemeSettings.rst

         }
     }

-The style can be set on a
-:ref:`StyledItem <sdk_ubuntu_components_styleditem>` either using
-:ref:`StyledItem::styleName <sdk_ubuntu_components_styleditem#styleName-prop>`
-or :ref:`StyledItem::style <sdk_ubuntu_components_styleditem#style-prop>`
-properties.
-When set through :ref:`StyledItem::styleName <sdk_ubuntu_components_styleditem#styleName-prop>`,
-the component will load the style from the current theme set, and must be a QML document.
-The
-:ref:`StyledItem::style <sdk_ubuntu_components_styleditem#style-prop>`
-property is a Component which can be declared local, or loaded with a Loader or created using Qt.createComponent() function.
+The style can be set on a :ref:`StyledItem <sdk_ubuntu_components_styleditem>` either using :ref:`StyledItem::styleName <sdk_ubuntu_components_styleditem_styleName>` or :ref:`StyledItem::style <sdk_ubuntu_components_styleditem_style>` properties.
+When set through :ref:`StyledItem::styleName <sdk_ubuntu_components_styleditem_styleName>`, the component will load the style from the current theme set, and must be a QML document.
+The :ref:`StyledItem::style <sdk_ubuntu_components_styleditem_style>` property is a Component which can be declared local, or loaded with a Loader or created using Qt.createComponent() function.
 The following example will create the style with the inherited theme.

 .. code:: qml